 The connection between physical entropy and information is:

-bits = S / ln(2).
+bits = S / ln(2) / k.

-Information uses energy and stores potential energy when you store a bit.
+Information uses potential energy and stores potential energy when you store a bit.
 It is converted to kinetic energy that is released as heat when you erase a bit.
 Erasing a bit is the same as "computing" (a NAND gate which can be used to make a Turing machine takes two inputs and has one output, erasing 1 of the inputs with each subsequent computation).
 If reversible computing is done (assuming it has not theoretical problems such as dissipation), then the bit can be go back and forth between potential energy and kinetic energy like a pendulum.

 To make entropy "equal" to an energy, there has to be a change in the entropy that corresponds to a change in energy at some defined temperature via dQ = T dS.
 Temperature seems to be something like noise in a communication channel where you have to use more energy "shout" the message louder in order to overcome the noise.

 There are some complications in connecting information to entropy at the microscopic level.
 Shannon's informational entropy H is a specific entropy (aka molar entropy) that has units of bits per symbol of a message source.
 So the informational entropy of a message (or a storage of bits) is S=N x H where N is the number of bits.
 For a bulk of mass with physical specific entropy S' (S per kg or S per mole) and there are N kg of it, then its physical entropy is S=N x S'.
 The S' is specified for a given temperature and pressure.
 Making T and P constant allows this simple S=N x S' parallel to the simple case of the entropy of a file where S=N x H.